 Most people don’t have a photographic memory.
 Taking notes during a class or video is a fine work-around, but employees might not take good notes—especially if your content is particularly engaging.
 The next best way to reinforce what you’re teaching is to summarize key points in a handout.

-The most outstanding handouts are short, no more than one or two pages.
+The most effective student materials are short, no more than one or two pages.
 They often arrange information so it can be understood visually.
 For example, it may be beneficial to use charts, lists, and diagrams to represent information.

 Pro tip: leave some space on your handout where participants can write their own notes.
+Pose questions to apply the learning points to their real-life work.
 This gives them the best of both worlds: the ability to note what they find relevant and a clear overview of what you feel are the important point - all without having to constantly write during the presentation.

 Reinforce After Training Too